smXplorer/jupyter_notebook_beginner_guide/docs/execute.rst

 - Copy the *IPython Notebook* launcher from the menu to the desktop.

+[X Comment: you probably mean to create a shortcut on the Desktop?]

 - Right click on the new launcher and change the "Start in" field by pasting the folder previously chosen.

+[X Comment: you mean to say Right-Click and choose "Properties", select the "Shortcut" tab and edit the "Start in" field]

 - Double-click on the *IPython Notebook* launcher to start the :ref:`notebook_app`, which will open in a new browser window (or tab).

+  [X Comment: Doesn't work for me.
+There is a python.exe console, but no browser page opened]

   Note also that a secondary terminal window (used only for error logging and
   for shut down) will be also opened.